 The West Gate Tunnel Project will provide a much-needed second river crossing – a vital alternative to the already busy West Gate Bridge.
 More lanes on the West Gate Freeway will slash travel times, and separated express lanes will reduce weaving and merging.

 It also includes improved access to Webb Dock for trucks which will take trucks off the West Gate Freeway and directly to the Bolte Bridge and 30 kms of extra lanes will be added to the Monash Freeway.

 The latest smart technology will be used to control all of these key connections into, and across Melbourne.

-The project will feature world-class architecture, urban and landscape design.
-It considers the form and character of the built environment and how people access, use and enjoy public spaces.
+The project features world-class architecture, urban and landscape design.
+We have considered the form and character of the built environment and how people access, use and enjoy public spaces.

 The West Gate Tunnel Project’s urban design has been carefully considered to enhance the local character with better walking and cycling connections and high quality recreational facilities.
 The infrastructure celebrates the rich history, Aboriginal heritage and maritime history of Melbourne’s west.

 Melbourne is well-known for its excellence in urban design – from innovative buildings, attractive structures and landmark bridges to the clever use of public spaces.
 The West Gate Tunnel Project will build on and extend the reputation of leading urban infrastructure in Victoria.